 English Tea Blends: Explore their diversity

 English tea blends make up the majority of teas we consume in the United Kingdom.
 Even with all the speciality loose teas that are now increasingly popular.
-However, not all blended teas in the UK are English.
+However, not all English blended teas are blended in England.

 English Tea blends each have notable characteristics derived from their constituent teas.
 Many of these teas have a rich heritage and the skill of the tea blender is used to ensure this character is maintained consistently from batch to batch and from year to year.